Daario Naharis: Season 5

-Daario and Hizdahr are successful in their negotiations with the Yunkish, although the Yunkish insist as part of the agreement upon reopening the city's fighting pits.
+Daario and Hizdahr are successful in their negotiations with the Yunkish, although the Yunkish insist, as part of the agreement, on reopening the city's fighting pits.
 Daenerys initially refuses, despite Daario's pointing out that his youth as a pit fighter gave him the skills necessary to join the Second Sons and meet her.
 Daenerys changes her mind after the Meereenese insurgents, the Sons of the Harpy, kill her advisor Ser Barristan Selmy.
 She takes Hizdahr as her husband but keeps Daario as her consort.
 After Daenerys flies off on her dragon Drogon during an attack by the Sons at the opening of the fighting pits, Daario and Jorah decide to leave Meereen to find her.
 Tyrion Lannister tries to join them, but Daario points out Tyrion is better suited to govern Meereen in Daenerys' absence.

 Season 6

 Jorah and Daario discover that Daenerys has been captured by the Dothraki, and follow her to the sacred Dothraki city of Vaes Dothrak.
 They infiltrate the city and meet Daenerys, but she points out that they will be unable to escape the 100,000 Dothraki in the city.
-Daenerys instead sets fire to the Temple of the Dosh Khaleen, killing the khals but emerges unscathed.
+Daenerys instead sets fire to the Temple of the Dosh Khaleen, killing the khals but emerging unscathed.
 Amazed, the Dothraki bow down to Daenerys, and Daario follows suit.
-While Jorah leaves to find a cure for his greyscale, Daenerys and Daario march on Meereen with the Dothraki.
+At the same time, Jorah leaves to find a cure for his greyscale; Daenerys and Daario march on Meereen with the Dothraki.
 Daenerys flies ahead on Drogon, and Daario arrives at the gates of Meereen.
 There, he finds the Sons of the Harpy massacring freedmen and leads the Dothraki charge to kill the Sons.
 With slavery finally abolished in Slaver's Bay, Daenerys decides to return to Westeros and reclaim the Iron Throne.
 However, she insists that Daario and the Second Sons remain to keep the peace.
 Daario is dismayed and declares his love for Daenerys, but ultimately agrees, realizing that Tyrion advised her to end their relationship.